helm/charts/stable/nfs-server-provisioner/README.md

     apiVersion: v1
     kind: PersistentVolume
     metadata:
-      name: data-nfs-provisioner-0
+      name: data-nfs-server-provisioner-0
     spec:
       capacity:
         storage: 200Gi
       accessModes:
         - ReadWriteOnce
       hostPath:
-        path: /srv/volumes/data-nfs-provisioner-0
+        path: /srv/volumes/data-nfs-server-provisioner-0
       claimRef:
         namespace: kube-system
-        name: data-nfs-provisioner-0
+        name: data-nfs-server-provisioner-0

-> **Warning**: `hostPath` volumes cannot be migrated between machines by Kubernetes, as such, in this example, we have restricted the `nfs-provisioner` pod to run on a single node.
+> **Warning**: `hostPath` volumes cannot be migrated between machines by Kubernetes, as such, in this example, we have restricted the `nfs-server-provisioner` pod to run on a single node.
 This is unsuitable for production deployments.